compgenomics2019/Team2-GenePrediction/README.md

 This pipeline includes tools like Prodigal, GeneMarkS2 for identifying genes and tools like Aragon, Infernal and RNAmmer for identifying non-coding regions of RNA.
 You can find further information on the tools from the links provided below.

 ## Requirements
 We recommend installing these dependencies from the links provided.

+We recommend using [conda](https://conda.io/en/latest/) to install latest version of  python and other python modules.\

 [Python3](https://www.python.org/downloads/release/python-372/) To get python3 \
 [GeneValidator](https://genevalidator.wurmlab.com/) To validate the results \
 [Prodigal](https://github.com/hyattpd/Prodigal) To predict the genes \